michaelhoarau/amazon-forecast-tutorial/README.md

 ![Created bucket](pictures/s3_bucket_created.png)

-5. Press [Upload]
+5. Press **Upload**

 ![Upload file to bucket](pictures/s3_upload.png)

-6. Select [electricityusagedata.csv] downloaded earlier by dragging and dropping.
+6. Select `electricityusagedata.csv` downloaded earlier by dragging and dropping the file or by clicking the **Add files** button.

 ![Select file to upload](pictures/s3_upload_selected.png)

-7. Click the [Upload] button at the bottom left of the screen to start uploading.
+7. Click the **Upload** button at the bottom left of the screen to start uploading.

 8. The following screen will be displayed when the upload is completed.